sjparkinson/uncomplicated.systems/_posts/2018-05-24-kent-to-paris-by-bicycle.md

 7:20am, finishing up breakfast and it's looking like we'll manage to dodge all the bad weather.
 Few thunderstorms yesterday evening while we were eating.

 8:10am, final preparations before the final leg.
 Hayfever tablets all round.
 Lots of water filling, lots of tinkering.
 Can't wait to see what Paris is all about! 🗼

+8:25am, still tinkering, Chris and I questioning our relationship while we wait to start.